datacarpentry/semester-biology/exercises/Scientific-mammal-body-size-2-Python.md

 something.
 Repeat the analysis in
 [Mammal Body Size 1]({{ site.baseurl }}/exercises/Scientific-mammal-body-size-1-Python), but this time compare the mean masses within each of the different continents.
-Export your results to a CSV file where the first entry on each line is the continent, the second entry is the average mass of the extant species on that continent, the third entry is the average mass of the extinct species on that continent, and the forth entry is the difference between the average extant and average extinct masses.
+Export your results to a `csv` file where the first entry on each line is the continent, the second entry is the average mass of the extant species on that continent, the third entry is the average mass of the extinct species on that continent, and the forth entry is the difference between the average extant and average extinct masses.
 Call